jdicarlantonio/CloudMusic/README.md

 # CloudMusic
-CloudMusic aims to bring the experience of enjoying music among friend or individuals with similar interests in music.
-Through the use of AWS services, our web application allows users to connect their CloudMusic device to their account.
-Where they can upload/download files, connect and make friends, manage a their file lists, and participate in a group music sessions.
+CloudMusic aims to bring the experience of enjoying music among friends within their own homes.
+Through the use of AWS services, our web application allows you to upload/download files, connect with and make friends, and participate in a group music sessions.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.